SonyaX20/SonyaX20.github.io/posts/off-the-shelf-models.md

 ## Practical Example

-Here’s how you can use an off-the-shelf ResNet-50 model for an image classification task:
+Here's how you can use an off-the-shelf ResNet-50 model for an image classification task:
 ``` python
 import torch
 from torchvision import models, transforms